lzenner/garroen/garroen/readme.garroen.english.txt

 * Make sure they've been out of the group for 25 days prior to wedding
 * Make sure they've been married for 25 days prior to moving to 'settled' scenes
 * Add wedding scene and invite the PC
+* Add campain independent situational dialogue
+	- They pine for each other if not both in group (if they've met)
+	- Either of them are badly injured or die (make a number of these ... incremental)
 * Add BG1 situational dialogue
-	- Either of them are badly injured or die
-	- Imoen asks/hints about Garrick if he's not in the group (if they've met)
 	- Ask to camp at particularly lovely spots
 	- During the Succubus event on the coast whether she latches onto Garrick or not
-	- If either of them get charmed, or if either of them resist getting charmed
+	- If either of them get charmed by the sirens, or if either of them resist getting charmed
+* Add SoD situational dialogue
+	- Ask to camp at particularly lovely spots
+	- In the betting of souls situation
 * Jaheirafan Today at 11:54 AM
 	- you could, like, suggest a certain homeliness, think about it: the PC, ever lonely traveling forward, but in the certainty that he has an extended family meaning Garrick and Immy, waiting for him